The Hong Kong junk has come to represent the old traditional values that are still so ever present in this cosmopolitan city.

 Duk Ling is licensed to carry up to 36 passengers plus crew.

-In addition, special sailings are conducted during holidays and special events, such as fireworks cruises for Chinese New Year or National Day, Mother's Day or Father's Day cruises, etc. so keep an eye out for these.
+In addition, special sailings are conducted during holidays and special events, such as fireworks cruises for Chinese New Year or National Day, Mother's Day or Father's Day cruises, Halloween, etc. so keep an eye out for these.

 Duk Ling Schedule and Prices | ||